Home/Fish/Bluefin Tuna Loin

 Health Benefits

-Rich in omega-3 fatty acids, which are beneficial for heart health and can help reduce inflammation.
+Rich in omega-3 fatty acids, which are beneficial for heart health and may reduce inflammation.

-Contains essential vitamins and minerals, including vitamin D and selenium, which support immune function.
+Contains essential vitamins and minerals, including Vitamin B12 and selenium, which are important for energy metabolism and immune function.

-May help improve cognitive function due to its high DHA content, an important omega-3 fatty acid.
+May support cognitive function due to its high omega-3 content, which is linked to brain health.

 Possible Risks & Side Effects

-!High mercury levels in bluefin tuna can pose health risks, especially for pregnant women and young children.
+!High levels of mercury in bluefin tuna can pose health risks, especially for pregnant women and young children.

 How to Prepare & Consume

-Best enjoyed seared or grilled to maintain its rich flavor and texture.
-Avoid overcooking to preserve moisture.
+Best enjoyed raw in sushi or sashimi, or lightly seared to maintain its delicate flavor and texture.
+Avoid overcooking to preserve moisture and nutrients.

 Smart Selection & Storage